 Note: If you are looking for information about how to install Tableau Server, see the Install and Configure(Link opens in a new window) section in the Tableau Server help.
 If you are looking for information about how to set up Tableau Online, see Set Up a new Tableau Online Site(Link opens in a new window) in the Tableau Online help.

 This guide provides information for two audiences:

-If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organisation, you can find additional technical details and how to automate your install in the Install Tableau Desktop and Tableau Prep Builder from the Command Line(Link opens in a new window) topic.
+If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organisation, you can find additional technical details and how to automate your installation in Install From the Command Line(Link opens in a new window).

 Other topics in this guide can help you plan your install, deactivate or manage your product keys or manage other settings after installation is complete.

-To see what's new in Tableau Prep, see What's New in Tableau Prep(Link opens in a new window) in the Tableau Prep online help.
+To see what's new, see What's New in Tableau Desktop(Link opens in a new window) and What's New in Tableau Prep(Link opens in a new window) in Tableau Help.